CodeWithNous/Nous/Documentation/Functions/USER.md

 EXIT
 ```

-The above code will change the gender of the Nous operater to match the user's gender.
+The above code will change the gender of the Nous interpreter to match the user's gender.